Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 - South Alabama's games this season have hit the over on five of 10 set point totals (50%).

-- The Jaguars have turned the ball over 17 times this season, six more turnovers than the Volunteers have forced (11).
+- The Jaguars have turned the ball over six more times (17 total) than the Volunteers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.